Infectious mononucleosis: Differential diagnosis

 About 10% of people who present a clinical picture of infectious mononucleosis do not have an acute Epstein–Barr-virus infection.
 A differential diagnosis of acute infectious mononucleosis needs to take into consideration acute cytomegalovirus infection and Toxoplasma gondii infections.
-Because their management is much the same, it is not always helpful, or possible, to distinguish between Epstein–Barr-virus mononucleosis and cytomegalovirus infection.
+Because their management is similar, it is not always helpful or possible to distinguish between Epstein–Barr virus mononucleosis and cytomegalovirus infection.
 However, in pregnant women, differentiation of mononucleosis from toxoplasmosis is important, since it is associated with significant consequences for the fetus.

 Acute HIV infection can mimic signs similar to those of infectious mononucleosis, and tests should be performed for pregnant women for the same reason as toxoplasmosis.

 People with infectious mononucleosis are sometimes misdiagnosed with a streptococcal pharyngitis (because of the symptoms of fever, pharyngitis and adenopathy) and are given antibiotics such as ampicillin or amoxicillin as treatment.

 Other conditions from which to distinguish infectious mononucleosis include leukemia, tonsillitis, diphtheria, common cold and influenza (flu).

 Treatment

 Infectious mononucleosis is generally self-limiting, so only symptomatic or supportive treatments are used.
 The need for rest and return to usual activities after the acute phase of the infection may reasonably be based on the person's general energy levels.
-Nevertheless, in an effort to decrease the risk of splenic rupture experts advise avoidance of contact sports and other heavy physical activity, especially when involving increased abdominal pressure or the Valsalva maneuver (as in rowing or weight training), for at least the first 3–4 weeks of illness or until enlargement of the spleen has resolved, as determined by a treating physician.
+Nevertheless, in an effort to decrease the risk of splenic rupture, experts advise avoidance of contact sports and other heavy physical activity, especially when involving increased abdominal pressure or the Valsalva maneuver (as in rowing or weight training), for at least the first 3–4 weeks of illness or until enlargement of the spleen has resolved, as determined by a treating physician.

 Medications

 Paracetamol (acetaminophen) and NSAIDs, such as ibuprofen, may be used to reduce fever and pain.
 Prednisone, a corticosteroid, while used to try to reduce throat pain or enlarged tonsils, remains controversial due to the lack of evidence that it is effective and the potential for side effects.
+Aspirin should not be given to under 16s due to the risk of Reye’s Syndrome.
 Intravenous corticosteroids, usually hydrocortisone or dexamethasone, are not recommended for routine use but may be useful if there is a risk of airway obstruction, a very low platelet count, or hemolytic anemia.

 Antiviral agents act by inhibiting viral DNA replication.
-There is little evidence to support the use of antivirals such as aciclovir and valacyclovir although they may reduce initial viral shedding.
+There is little evidence to support the use of antivirals such as aciclovir and valacyclovir, although they may reduce initial viral shedding.
 Antivirals are expensive, risk causing resistance to antiviral agents, and (in 1% to 10% of cases) can cause unpleasant side effects.
 Although antivirals are not recommended for people with simple infectious mononucleosis, they may be useful (in conjunction with steroids) in the management of severe EBV manifestations, such as EBV meningitis, peripheral neuritis, hepatitis, or hematologic complications.

 Although antibiotics exert no antiviral action they may be indicated to treat bacterial secondary infections of the throat, such as with streptococcus (strep throat).
 However, ampicillin and amoxicillin are not recommended during acute Epstein–Barr virus infection as a diffuse rash may develop.